Kim Possible: Design and animation

 Loter typically visualized whatever script he was provided with after they had been written.
-With characters drawn with large heads and eyes, the show's colorful, "hip and retro" style is reminiscent of "campy" spy films released during the 1960s and 1970s.
+With characters drawn with large heads and eyes, the show's art style was based on Disneyland posters from the 1950s and 1960s.
+Common Sense Media reviewed that the show's colorful, "hip and retro" style is reminiscent of "campy" spy films released during the 1960s and 1970s.
 The New York Times observed that the show's retro setting is more similar to that of The Jetsons than The Simpsons.
 Using a limited animation style, the characters wear a wide variety of costumes and hairstyles.
-Opting for a "simplicity that was the hallmark of" the 1960s, some of the architecture in Kim Possible is reminiscent of lairs owned by James Bond villains, while Bodner was inspired by the graphic design of posters Disney used during the same decade, as well a Chuck Jones and Maurice Noble.
+Opting for a "simplicity that was the hallmark of" the 1960s, some of the architecture in Kim Possible is reminiscent of lairs owned by James Bond villains, specifically SPECTRE’s volcanic lair in You Only Live Twice, the Rumpus Room in Goldfinger, and the Liparius supertanker in The Spy Who Loved Me, as well as the Men in Black: Alien Attack attraction in Universal Studios Florida, while Bodner was inspired by the graphic design of posters Disney used for its Disneyland attractions during the same decade, as well as Chuck Jones and Maurice Noble.
 In Season 4, some episodes were intentionally filmed in multiplane to achieve a more cinematic image.
 Additionally, Disney Channel's animated series American Dragon: Jake Long inspired the animators and artists to approach Kim Possible's final season with an "edgier" design.
 Director Steve Loter declared that Season 4 was the "most international season" because Kim and Ron travel to more exotic countries.

 Four different animation studios animated the series: Rough Draft Korea, Starburst Animation Studios, Toon City and Hanho Heung-Up Co., Ltd.